over-light/Rust-Full-Stack/README.md

 ## How to contribute

 This is a personal repository.
-But, it is getting a little bit more attentions recently and maybe become an open source someday.
+But, it is getting a little bit more attentions recently.
+It maybe become an open source someday.
 So, contirbution is welcome.

-There is no versioning here because I upload only projects working and reusable enough.

 I am not a native speaker so there will be grammatical or type errors.
 You can help me to correct them.

 **You can suggest your code instead of deprecated ones, imporve existing codes or ask the author to include your projects.**

-**You can also invite the author to work with you or your company.**
+There is no versioning here because I upload only projects working and reusable enough.

 ## The current state of this repository

-The auhtor will spend time with Golang while writing blog posts about Rust also.

 The Rust examples for libp2p and cryptocurrency would be included if the author have a reason to spend time for them.